 Most of the root causes of fear of drowning can be traced to a traumatic incident.
 Studies have shown that it only takes one incident to create it.
 The usual scenario is being pushed into a swimming pool or lake.
 Most people distinctly remember that event.
 Therefore, recalling the cause does not relieve the symptoms (as it can with most other fears).
 For this fear, exposure therapy is the first line of treatment.

 Some studies have found that the feeling of weightlessness is unnatural and causes anxiety.
 People intentionally avoid roller-coaster rides because of that momentary weightless feeling.

 c.
 Lack of Mobility.

-Some studies have connected the inability to escape or move though the water as a fear trigger.
-A 250 pound linebacker for a professional football team that runs down the field at record speed may feel helpless in a few feet of water.
+Some studies have connected the inability to escape or move through the water as a fear trigger.
+A 250-pound linebacker for a professional football team that runs down the field at record speed may feel helpless in a few feet of water.

 d.
 Suffocation and Fear of Drowning.

-Not being able to breath is a common fear associated with the fear of drowning.
+Not being able to breathe is a common fear associated with the fear of drowning.
 Waking up gasping for air is frightening.
-Although it is fairly commonplace, this feeling of suffocation can help contribute to a person’s fear of drowning.
-And fear of suffocating is so intrinsic to humans that there is even a well-known torture technique based on it – water-boarding.
+Although it is relatively commonplace, this feeling of suffocation can help contribute to a person’s fear of drowning.
+And the fear of suffocating is so intrinsic to humans that there is even a well-known torture technique based on it – waterboarding.

 e.
 Lack of Confidence.

-A person who is prone to panic must overcome that condition before venturing into deep water.
+A person prone to panic must overcome that condition before venturing into deep water.
 Drowning is unforgiving and quick.
 Scuba diving instructors are trained to observe people who are prone to panic.
-All scuba diving classes require the students to remove their mask and breathing apparatus under water.
+All scuba diving classes require the students to remove their masks and breathing apparatus underwater.
 Those who panic are quickly rescued and excused from further participation.
 Panic is the number one cause of scuba diving deaths.

 f.
 Influence from Parent.